-That is location plotted with a GPS location of latitude 0, longitude 0.
+That location is plotted with a GPS location of latitude 0, longitude 0.
 This is the default GPS location for any sample that does not have a GPS coordinate assigned to it.
-This happens when the POGO does not have a GPS fix (can't obtain GPS coordinates for it's current location).
+This happens when the POGO does not have a GPS fix (can't obtain GPS coordinates for its current location).